 Apart from Twitter quietly initiating a project to predict viral tweets, there has been little work by social networks themselves on predicting what stories that their users are sharing are about to go viral.

 A June 18 Washington Post story on the news that the US Patent Office is to cancel the Washington Redskins’ trademark was tweeted over 3,200 times within 39 minutes of publication.
 Here’s how it appeared in our Spike dashboard at the time:

 It was the biggest story of the week for the Post, attracting over 96,800 Facebook interactions and 8,000 tweets by June 25.
 So, could you have predicted that 39 minutes in?

 The Speed of Human Sharing

 At NewsWhip, we track and rank stories using Social Velocity, attributing scores to stories based on how fast they are spreading on Facebook, Twitter, and LinkedIn.
-Our dashboard (Spike) shows which stories are picking up shares fastest in hundreds of categories and sub-categories.
+Our Spike dashboard (Free trial) shows which stories are picking up shares fastest in hundreds of categories and sub-categories.